lucdoe/opengateway/README.md

 The way to register services resides in the `endpoints.yaml`, where you will find a possible setup of services.
 Just update that file with your configuration and services, and when starting the server, the configuration will be loaded and applied.

-Your services will have to be available on the specified endpoints in the `endpoints.yaml`.
+Your services must be available on the specified endpoints in the `endpoints.yaml`.

     cd location_of_pulled_repo